Updated August 09, 2022 | By: Premom team

 How Can Progesterone be Measured?

 The progesterone hormone is produced in your body and measured in blood tests; Pregnanediol (PdG) is the metabolite that comes from metabolized progesterone and is the compound measured in progesterone urine tests.

-For a normally fertile women, Progesterone (PDG) rises to the detection high level (5 ng/ml) 5 days AFTER ovulation.
+For a normally fertile women, PdG rises to the detection high level (5 ug/ml) 5 days AFTER ovulation.
 This timing is opposite to the LH rises before ovulation day.
-So, the progesterone test is normally used to double-check that ovulation has occurred.
+So, the progesterone test is normally used to double-check or confirm that ovulation has occurred.

-- have found LH surges lasting longer than 7 days or have found positive ovulation results across the whole cycle.
+- Have found LH surges lasting longer than 7 days or have found positive ovulation test results across the whole cycle.

 - Your LH surge level is too low to be detected.